By Chrysta Naron

 Step 1: Using the ruler to guide you, create a grid of four squares by four squares on a sheet of paper.

 Step 2: In each square, write a single letter.
 Choose letters that are commonly found at the beginning of words, like T, N, S, P, and H. (It can be hard to get Bingo looking for words that begin with Q or X!)
 If your child is learning how to write, encourage them to write some of the letters themselves.
 Tip: If you have more than one player, make each player their own sheet with slightly different letters than the others.

-Bonus: If you have a laminator or sheet protector, you can turn the sheet into a dry-erase board to use again and again (just be sure to mark it with dry-erase markers).
+Bonus: Download our custom bingo cards for free!
+If you have a laminator or sheet protector, you can turn the sheets into a dry-erase board to use again and again (just be sure to mark it with dry-erase markers).